coralblocks/CoralPool/README.md

 ## ArrayObjectPool

 An `ObjectPool` backed by an internal array.
 The pool grows by doubling its size with each expansion, allowing you to continuously call `get()` to receive new instances.
-When the pool runs out of instances, the internal array grows to accommodate more.
+When the pool runs out of instances, the internal array is re-allocated to accommodate more.
 Essentially, the pool will never return a `null` object through its `get()` method.

 You can also add instances from external sources, that is, instances not created by the pool, using the `release(E)` method.
 If the pool is full when you call `release(E)`, it will grow to accommodate the new instance.